 Make a Pilot Hole

-Before we start with the best ways to screw into the wood without a drill, you need to understand the concept of a pilot hole.
+Before we start, you need to understand the concept of a pilot hole.

-Pilot holes provide a way for components to burrow themselves inside the wood without a power drill.
-It’s a starting point critical to success when drilling holes manually.
+Pilot holes provide a way for your screw to burrow themselves inside the wood without a power drill.
+Needless to say, it’s an essential starting point critical to success when drilling holes manually.

 There are two ways to make a pilot hole that are also technically methods to drill into the wood without an electronic component: